telerik/kendo-react/docs/knowledge-base/grid-collapse-header-column.md

 This can be achieved by toggling a flag variable in the state that will determine whether or not the nested columns will render.

 {% meta id height:560 %}
+{% embed_file grid/collapse-header-column/app.jsx preview %}
-{% embed_file grid/collapse-header-column/main.jsx preview %}
+{% embed_file grid/collapse-header-column/main.jsx %}
 {% embed_file grid/collapse-header-column/products.json %}
 {% endmeta %}